 Temporary living is on the move - more than ever due to the Corona experiences and is no longer celebrated as a successful concept only by the "insiders".
 The classic hotel industry is also orienting itself towards ideas that were previously peculiar to serviced apartments.

-So are hotels with copycat concepts rolling up the market from behind?
-And how thin is the lockdown air becoming despite all the applause for serviced apartment operators?
-Will the serviced apartment segment experience a bend in 2023?
-What do the Corona experiences do to the concept: digitalisation instead of hospitality?
-New floor plan ideas for serviced apartments?
+So are hotels rolling up the market from behind with copycat concepts?
+And how thin will the lockdown air become despite all the praise for serviced apartment operators?
+Will the serviced apartment segment experience a turnaround in 2023?

 We look forward to seeing you on 10/11 November 2021 ans we will keep you up to date at this point.
 If you would like to stay informed not only about SO!APART but also about the segment itself, please register for our newsletter (in German).

 Would you like to find out what SO!APART is all about?Here is some information about the SO!APART 2020